 - You must attend school or work full time

 - You must consent to drug and alcohol testing

 - You must wear a tracking monitor

 A Federal Defense Attorney Helps During Your Detention Hearing

 If you have an approaching federal detention hearing, you must hire a lawyer who understands how to get you out of jail.
-The federal defense attorneys at Harrison, Hart & Davis, LLC have extensive experience representing clients at all stages of cases.
+The federal defense attorneys at Harrison & Hart, LLC have extensive experience representing clients at all stages of cases.
 We will attend your detention hearing with you and fight to get you released.